AutoMoT icon AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving

 CARLA closed-loop results

-Comparison of the Closed-loop Planning in CARLA Bench2Drive Leaderboard.
-C/L refers to the camera/LiDAR input.
+Comparison of closed-loop planning on the CARLA Bench2Drive leaderboard.
+C/L refers to camera/LiDAR input.
 DS: Driving Score, SR: Success Rate.

 nuScenes open-loop results

-Comparison of the Open-loop planning in nuScenes.
+Comparison of open-loop planning on nuScenes.
 The ST-P3 evaluation protocol is used by default.